rifezacharyd/rifezacharyd/README.md

 ## 👋 About

-I'm a software professional at **Intuit** and a Computer Science student at **Liberty University Online**, pursuing a combined **BS in Computer Science (Cybersecurity)** and **MS in Cybersecurity** on a dual-enrollment track.
-My long-term target is an internal move to Intuit's Product Development organization — I treat software engineering as the craft and cybersecurity as the differentiator, not the other way around.
+I'm an Expert Bookkeeper at **Intuit, Inc.** and a Computer Science student at **Liberty University**, pursuing a combined **BS in Computer Science with special coursework in Cybersecurity**.
+My long-term goal is to pursue an internal move at Intuit to join the Product Development team.

-Before tech, I served as a Military Police Officer in the Virginia Army National Guard.
-I'm still a volunteer firefighter with Hiltons VFD, the elected Club Secretary of the Bristol Twin Cities Lions Club, and a pretty happy work-from-home husband living on a small farm.
+Before my career in tech, I served as a Military Police Officer in the Virginia Army National Guard.
+I'm still serve my community as a volunteer firefighter with the [Hiltons VFD](https://hiltonsvfd.org/) and as the elected Club Secretary of the [Bristol Twin Cities Lions Club](https://bristollions.org/).

 ## 🎯 Currently

-- 💼 &nbsp;Working at **Intuit**, with eyes on the Product Development team
+- 💼 &nbsp;Working at **Intuit, Inc.**, with eyes on the Product Development team
 - 🎓 &nbsp;Starting a 7-semester BS+MS CS/Cybersecurity plan at Liberty Online — **Fall 2026 → Fall 2028**
 - ✍️ &nbsp;Writing case studies, research summaries, and lab notes on [**The Binary Journal**](https://rifezacharyd.github.io)
 - 📊 &nbsp;Bridging statistics and security in the [`data-science`](https://github.com/rifezacharyd/data-science) repo